-Step 5: Orient the pole so that the remaining hole, at the top of the pole, is vertical and on the left half side of the pole as shown in the photo.
-Orient the hub so the quick link, double pulley and rope is at the top left hand corner.
+Step 5: Orient the hole so that the remaining hole, at the top of the pole, is vertical and on the left half side of the pole as shown in the photo.

+Orient the hub so the quick link, with cable attached, is at the top left hand corner.
 Insert the bottom end of the pole into the top end of the hub.
-Slide the hub upward to the top end of the pole.
+Slide the hub upward towards the top end of the pole.

 Step 6: Remove the locknut from the eyebolt and insert into the remaining 3/8" hole at the top of the pole.
-The eyebolt with double pulley attached should be at the same corner as the quick link with double pulley attached to the hub (see photo).
+The eyebolt with pulley attached should be at the same corner as the quick link with cable attached to the hub (see photo).
 Reattach the locknut and tighten with wrench.
 The split, in the eye, of the eyebolt should be turned upward so the pulley will hang freely and the eyebolt will not open with the weight of the hub.
-Remove the rubber bands from the rope.